 The alleged shooting incident was an offshoot of the reported unsettled boundary dispute between the Tinglayan and Tulgao tribes that prompted the police and military to deploy personnel in the disputed area to prevent the escalation of the incident into a full blown tribal war.

-The victim was rushed to the Tinglayan rural health unit for initial medical treatment but he was later referred to the Bontoc General Hospital for further observation.
+The victim was rushed to the Tinglayan Rural Health Unit for initial medical treatment but he was later referred to the Bontoc General Hospital for further observation.

 The victim allegedly sustained a lone gunshot wound on his head as a result of the said shooting incident.

-Initial skirmishes were reported in the disputed area prior to the interventions done by peace pact holders and provincial officials led by Acting Gov. James Edubba, who is a member of the Tulgao tribe.
+Initial skirmishes were reported in the disputed area prior to the interventions done by peace pact holders and provincial officials led by Acting Gov. James Edduba, who is a member of the Tulgao tribe.
 By HENT